fischerf/relatelang/README.md

 ## 5. Applications

 RelateScript’s structure is ideal for:

+- **Scientific Research**:
+  - Formalizing hypotheses and experimental designs
+  - Documenting methodological procedures and constraints
+  - Structuring systematic reviews and meta-analyses
+  - Modeling complex relationships in data

+- **AI Systems**:
-- **AI Systems**: Defining context-aware rules for automated reasoning.
+  - Defining context-aware rules for automated reasoning
+  - Building knowledge graphs for machine learning
+  - Specifying training data relationships
+  - Creating structured prompts for LLMs

 - **Knowledge Representation**: Modeling entities, attributes, and relationships within a specific domain.

 - **Decision-Making Systems**: Using goals and conditions to dynamically adjust program behavior.

 ### 5.1 Advantages of RelateScript for an LLM